 CONFIDENTIALITY: The information presented in therapy is personal and confidential.
 Information is also legally protected.
-The only circumstances when information could be shared without your prior written and verbal permission are when there is a clear intention to do harm to yourself or to someone else, when your insurance company asks for routine information previously authorized and when a court subpoena is valid.
+The only circumstances when information could be shared without your prior written and verbal permission are when there is a clear intention to do harm to yourself or to someone else.
+When your insurance company asks for routine information previously authorized and when a court subpoena is valid.
 I also have a legal and ethical responsibility to notify appropriate social agencies of any suspicion of emotional, physical or sexual abuse or neglect of a child, a dependent disabled adult or an elderly person.
 Please note that if you instigate a lawsuit, your mental status and all your records may become subject to court scrutiny.
 Even when I receive previously signed written authorizations from insurance or regarding legal matters, I will contact you to discuss whether I feel releasing all or some of the information is in your best interest.
 It is my general policy to forward all information to you, for you to release to your Insurance Company or lawyer as you see fit.

 In the unlikely event of my sudden inability to conduct my therapy practice, I have a professional will that will be carried out by one of a set of highly competent and trusted professional colleagues.
 They will use my secure database of clients to contact anyone who has seen me in a professional capacity in the previous 7 years.
 You will be given a chance to talk about what has happened and will be offered one or more referrals if you desire.
 By signing this consent, you are agreeing to have your name released to a trusted professional psychologist.

 PRIVACY AND VISIBILITY: Laguna Beach is a small town which can present some challenges to maintaining privacy for receiving professional services.
 While unlikely, it is possible that you will recognize someone or be recognized by someone in the waiting room of the office.
-If you know someone who sees me and you don’t want to cross paths, please let Larna, my office manager or I know.
+If you know someone who sees me and you don’t want to cross paths, please let my office manager or I know.
 I ask all my clients to maintain their privacy and the privacy of others in and out of the office.
 Of course, I will maintain the confidentiality of all parties at all times.
 I also live in Laguna Beach, and you may encounter me accidentally or in a planned-expected manner in the community.
 Unless you tell me otherwise, I will neither acknowledge you in the community first, nor will I acknowledge working with you without your permission.
 If I act like I don’t see you, I probably don’t.
 Please remember I am practically blind at a short distance.
 Please feel free to discuss any concerns you might have about this with me.